masai1116/SHARE-seq-alignment/README.md

 # How to run the script?
 A small set of fastq files for testing are in the test_fastq_nova/ folder Before running, three sections in the main script "Split_seq_example.sh" need to be updated for each run, inlcuding
 A) paths B) sample configuration C) fastq configuration.
-After update all specific information in Split_seq_example.sh and config_example.ymal, run by the script by ```./Split_seq_example.sh```
+After update all specific information in Split_seq_example.sh and config_example.ymal, run the script by ```./Split_seq_example.sh```
 ## A) paths
-1) rawdir=./test_fastq_nova/ # there the raw data is
+1) rawdir=./test_fastq_nova/ # where the raw data is
 2) dir=~/test/ # where output data will be stored
 3) ymal=./config_example.ymal # where the ymal configuration file is

 ## B) sample configuration
-1) Project=(sp.rna sp.atac.first) # use differnt name for each sample, the sample
+1) Project=(sp.rna sp.atac.first) # use differnt name for each sample
 2) Type=(RNA ATAC)  # ATAC or RNA
 3) Genomes=(hg19 both) # both mm10 hg19
-RawReadsPerBarcode and ReadsPerBarcode options are designed to remove barcode with few reads and speed up processing.
+RawReadsPerBarcode and ReadsPerBarcode options are designed to remove barcodes with too few reads and speed up processing.
 4) RawReadsPerBarcode=(10 10) # reads cutoff for the unfiltered bam file.
 Recommend to use 100 for full run; 10 for QC run
 5) ReadsPerBarcode=(1 1) # reads cutoff for the filtered bam file.
 Recommend to use 100 for full run, 1 for QC run
 6) keepMultiMapping=(F F)  # T or F; default is F. Keep or discard multi-mapping reads